AliSajadian/Running_ISM/README.md

 ### What this project is

+-   This is shipment tracking application to monitor and keep track of all shipments and being able to monitor sales and purchases and consumption.
+The ISM is an Inventory Sales Management system that can provide live data and stock details and very useful outputs in excel files and has a comprehensive report page for management using RPI5.

 -   Stack: Django 4 + Channels (ASGI via daphne) + Vue 3 (Vue CLI) + Tailwind.

 -   Domain: Inventory/Shipment Management for a factory/warehouse workflow in Farsi (timezone Asia/Tehran).